sybrew/emoji-settings/readme.txt

 > Because of this, we want to give users full functionality and awesomeness with the least configuration.
 > If a user wishes to disable emojis for their site, they can simply do so in their dashboard.

-This plugin also fixes incorrect Character Encoding on WordPress installations installed prior to 4.3.0 when Emojis are disabled.
+This plugin also fixes incorrect Character Encoding on WordPress installations installed prior to 4.3.0 when emojis are disabled.

 = Translating =

-The Dutch translations are maintained by the plugin author.
 You can submit your own translations through the sidebar on this page.

 == Installation ==

 1. Install Emoji Settings either via the WordPress.org plugin directory, or by uploading the files to your server.
 1. Either Network Activate this plugin or activate it on a single site.
-1. You can now disable emoji's through the admin menu under wp-admin/options-writing.php
+1. You can now disable emojis through the admin menu under wp-admin/options-writing.php
 1. That's it!
 Enjoy!

 == Changelog ==

+= 1.0.10 =
+* Fixed: When `the_emoji_options` filter was used erronously, a PHP notice would be cast on every page load.
+* Fixed: Updated license links in readme and included license file.
+* Fixed: Readme typos.

 = 1.0.9 =
 * Improved: Overall sanitation (WordPress.com VIP standards).
 * Changed: The class loader function caches the filter within as well.
+* Updated: POT file.
+* Removed: Dutch translation files, these are now provided through WordPress.org.
 * Other: Cleaned up code.
 * Note: Plugin license is upgraded from GPLv2+ to GPLv3.